COVID-19 pandemic in Latvia: September 2021

 The number of cases kept rising in September, and by the second half of September new cases reached an almost 30% weekly increase, while hospitalisations increased by up to 41% and kept rising.
 The Emergency Medical Service began facing issues finding spots for intensive care patients.
 Two hospitals declared an internal state of emergency.
 A major problem in hospitals was the lack of nurses at intensive care units.

 The vaccination rate continued to decrease, and reached the lowest rate in six months.

 On 28 September, the government decided that from 11 October nearly all services and activities would have to be organised so that all staff and visitors had to be vaccinated, recovered, or have a negative test.

 October 2021

-At the start of October, the number of cases continued to rise and reach record values.
+At the start of October, the number of cases continued to rise and reach record levels.
 On 11 October, a national state of emergency was declared for three months along with several restrictions.
 By mid-October, the highest number of new cases had been recorded since December 2020 with the number of hospital patients rising by over 50%.

-On 21 October, a nearly month-long lockdown period began with strengthened security measures and restrictions on the movement, including a curfew between the hours of 20:00 and 05:00 and suspension of the majority of stores and services.
+On 21 October, a nearly month-long lockdown period began with strengthened security measures and restrictions on movement, including a curfew between 20:00 and 05:00 and suspension of the majority of stores and services.

 The pace of vaccination remained steady at the start of the month and rose slightly towards mid-October.
-At this time, about half of the population was vaccinated.
+At this time, about half of the population had been vaccinated.